pennersr/django-allauth/docs/configuration.rst

 ACCOUNT_RATE_LIMITS
   In order to be secure out of the box various rate limits are in place.
 The rate limit mechanism is backed by a Django cache.
-Hence, rate limitting will not work properly if you are using the `DummyCache`.
+Hence, rate limiting will not work properly if you are using the `DummyCache`.
 To disable, set to ``{}``.
 When rate limits are hit the ``429.html`` template is rendered.
   Defaults to::